Alex-Veselov/VssrpCheck/README.md

-# Smartphone sourcing service
+# Phone sourcing service

-This project is undertaken to develop smartphone sourcing service REST-service for university work
+This project is undertaken to develop phone sourcing service REST-service for university work

 ## Goals